Ghaithmuhabni/LEON-Templet/README.md

 # LEON-Templet
-First project for me in Html and Css
+## First project for me in Html and Css
+## Maked this project with Html and Css to learn basics of it.